CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ...
 }

-The above entry for theexample.comzone indicates that the current nameserver is the master server for this domain, and the zone file is specified in thefileentry.
+The above entry for the example.comzone indicates that the current nameserver is the master server for this domain, and the zone file is specified in thefileentry.
 In the emulator, the zone files are placed inside the/etc/bind/zonesfolder.
 It should be noted that most of the zone files (except the root zone) have the.at the end of the filename.
 This is the main file that we need to modify in this lab.